muggy8/improbable/from-me-to-me/Inesqadm.md

 Swallowed my feelings of uncertainty and continued listening.

 "During the attack, you, who happen to be on site as a special guest to the exams, and various other staff members of the Mastery League engaged the attackers and managed to drive them back.
-However many of the others on site were knocked out during the attack for various reasons and the attack even claimed the life of a prospective student.
+However many of the others on site were knocked out during the attack. he attack unfortunately claimed the life of a prospective student named Melody.
 However, the attack was repelled somehow and it is believed that you were the one who managed it as you are the only combat oriented Master in the Mountainpass area.
 This so far seems correct to you Master Mikay?"

 Again, Mikay responded with a slow nod as before while Phanna remained silent as well.

 But this completely went against everything I knew and was told, even by Phanna.

-In the history of this world, I was killed by Phanna during my attempt on his life but I triggered his 'self defense mode' and died because of it.
+In the history of this world, I was killed by Phanna during my attempt on his life because I triggered his 'self defense mode' and died because of it.

 As I was about to voice this, I suddenly remembered that Mikay something else that Mikay had told me.

-Everyone else's memory of the events had been altered and it seemed like my death in the world was an accident caused by some other unknown group instead.
+Everyone else's memory of the events had been altered and it made it seem like my death in the world was an accident caused by some other unknown group instead.

 With that thought now in my mind, it became clear what Emma what trying to do and why Mikay was just nodding along and why Phanna seemed to remain silent this whole time.

 Emma wasn't trying to confirm anything here, instead, she's just trying to tell us what we're supposed to know instead of what we actually know.

 "After this, based on communication records, we know that you had contacted the Mastery League headquarters after this incident.
-However, for some reason, the communication stopped abruptly half way through the communication.
+However, for some reason, the communication stopped abruptly half way through.
 It is this sudden stopping of communication that I'm mainly here to speak to you about as you are the only one who was present at the time."

 "I see."
 Mikay responded with yet another slow nod.